 - 5. Copies of the disclosures required in Section 5.A above shall be maintained by the insurer in the insurer's file for the exempt commercial policyholder.
-The insurer shall make such disclosures available for examination by the Commissioner or the Commissioner's delegatee at any reasonable hour. - B. Requirements for Maintaining Data, Documents, Reports, and Other Information - Any insurer who sells any kind of Type II insurance to an exempt commercial policyholder shall maintain records relating to such insurance sales as required by this rule.
-At a minimum, such records shall include: any data, statistics, rates, rating plans, rating systems, and underwriting rules used in underwriting and issuing such policies; claimsmade policy forms; annual experience data on each risk insured, including, but not limited to, written premiums, written premiums at a manual rate, paid losses, outstanding losses, loss adjustment expenses, underwriting expenses, underwriting profits, and profits from contingencies. - 2.
+The insurer shall make such disclosures available for examination by the Commissioner or the Commissioner's delegatee at any reasonable hour. - B. Requirements for Maintaining Data, Documents, Reports, and Other Information - 1.
+Any insurer who sells any kind of Type II insurance to an exempt commercial policyholder shall maintain records relating to such insurance sales as required by this rule.
+At a minimum, such records shall include: any data, statistics, rates, rating plans, rating systems, and underwriting rules used in underwriting and issuing such policies; claimsmade policy forms; annual experience data on each risk insured, including, but not limited to, written premiums, written premiums at a manual rate, paid losses, outstanding losses, loss adjustment expenses, underwriting expenses, underwriting profits, and profits from contingencies; and complaint information required under Colorado Insurance Regulation 6-2-1. - 2.
 The records described in Section 5.B. above shall be maintained by the insurer for five (5) years, and the insurer shall make such records available for examination by the Commissioner or the Commissioner's delegatee at any reasonable hour.